6.7 Powerstroke DPF Delete Problems: 2026 Guide and Fixes

 If you own a 6.7L Powerstroke, chances are you've heard about DPF delete kits.
 Perhaps you're seeking more power, improved fuel economy, or simply tired of constant regen cycles.
 It’s a common discussion in the diesel world.

 But here's the truth most people skip: deleting your DPF isn't just a bolt-on and call-it-a-day kind of move.
 It comes with trade-offs—and in many cases, real problems that can hurt your truck more than help it.
+Understanding the legal risks and regulations is just the first step.

 We’ve worked with hundreds of Powerstroke owners across various scenarios, including towing, off-road, and daily use.
 Some benefited from deleting.
 Others regretted it.